 If you are wondering whether to form an LLC or an INC, here is what you should know.

 Both are formed by filling forms, they provide limited liability protection for owners, are different types of business entities, and are different in the way they are managed, owned, and taxed.
 In addition, you can check out how Limited Liability compares to Partnership in our LLC vs LLP review.
-Moreover, you can decide on how to structure your business after reading our C Corp vs S Corp comparison.
+Moreover, you can decide on how to structure your business after reading our C Corp vs S Corp, or S Corp vs LLC comparison.

 Keep reading this LLC vs INC review to learn all their differences.
 Bear in mind that LLC formation is easy compared to INC formation.
 In addition, if you are on a tight budget, look into our Incfile review, and should you need online advocates services, check out our Rocket Lawyer review, or Nolo Review.

 LLC vs INC - Which Is Better for Your Business?